-Failure to have in place effective governance arrangements to support the University in complying with its legal, statutory and regulatory requirements.
+Failure to promote and embed a strong culture of good governance across the University to support compliance with legal, statutory and reaulatory requirements.

 Inability to maintain and protect information, digital and physical assets, and maintain business operations while meeting our legal and regulatory obligations.